 - A Clear Path to Graduation: The Bachelors degree in History offers a clear path to graduation in a timely manner

 The History faculty at NMU is committed to teaching and contributing to the profession.
 We offer a wide range of courses, including some you won’t find replicated on many campuses: Globalization and you, History of Prejudice, and Sports History.
-All history students also take our Historians Laboratory class and the History Seminar.
-These small classes immerse students intensive research and allow them to work closely with the faculty.
+All history students also take our Historians Laboratory class and the History Seminar. e small classes immerse students intensive research and allow them to work closely with the faculty.

 Students at NMU also have the opportunity to help create the historical record future historians will use through the oral history project for the Upper Peninsula.
 You can see the oral histories already collected and transcribed by clicking here.